Metal Roofing Pros and Cons

-When interviewing Minnesota roofing contractors, you’re likely to have a long list of questions about their company’s history and caliber of work they perform.
-It’s to your benefit to understand the benefits and drawbacks of the roofing material you’re having installed.
-If a metal roof is an option you’re strongly considering, we’ve got the skinny on both the pros and cons of this material.
+When interviewing and choosing a Minnesota roofing contractor, you’re likely to have a long list of questions about their company’s history and caliber of work they perform.
+It’s to your benefit to understand metal roof pros and cos, especially if you’re having one installed.
+Having this knowledge will allow you to recognize the best solution for your home.
+If a new roof installation is an option you’re strongly considering, we’ve got the skinny on both the pros and cons of metal roofs.

 Longevity: A selling point for metal roofing is that its lifespan is substantial.
 In fact, some metal roofing materials can last 50 years or more.
 This ensures it’s the last roof you’ll ever buy, making it a selling point should you ever put your home on the market.
 Metal roofs also have warranties that state they will not chip, peel, crack, or warp.

 Potential Insurance Discounts: With a metal roof, you’re less likely to have a hail damage roof insurance claim due to their durability.
 In addition, metal roofs are more fire and wind resistant than other materials, making them appealing to insurance companies.

 Environmentally Friendly: Comprised of recycled aluminum and steel, metal roofs are a great choice for homeowners looking to lower their carbon footprint.

 Weight: In terms of weight, metal roofs often rank as one of the lightest materials available.
 This is an advantage because it places less stress on a home’s foundation than other materials.

 Learn the Steps Our Team Takes to Ensure the Lifespan on Each Metal Roof Installation: